EasyTecRepository/Backup-and-Restore/README.md

 These backup/restore scripts have been tested by me personally.
 However, I assume no liability if these scripts cause any kind of damage.
 Any person can check these scripts at any time!
 Before using one of the scripts please fill in variables!

+With my scripts in this repository you can make a backup/Restore from an Unraid server.
+This backup is written to a proxmox server.
+In this scripts is to be noted:
+- Script is in german (english version coming soon)
+- Please adjust variables!
+- Instruction can be found on my german blog (https://easytec.tech/index.php/2021/10/24/backupskript-fuer-unraid-auf-proxmox/) [My blog will also be available in English soon]
+- Read the README.md and the LICENCE.md carefully if you want to use or reuse the script. (more infos you can get on my blog)